Sultan Al Jaber: Proactive climate action enhances stability and economic growth

 He added: “The UAE supports initiatives aimed at advancing climate action on the path of progress, including the proposal made by German Chancellor Olaf Schultz for the Group of Seven industrialized countries to launch an “International Climate Club”, with a focus on ensuring the participation of all parties, The existence of a real will and clear goals, without depriving developing countries of opportunities to participate and benefit.”

-He pointed out that the repercussions of climate change could exacerbate conflicts if they were not addressed.
+He pointed out that the repercussions of climate change might exacerbate conflicts if they were not addressed.
 He said: “With the persistence of harsh climatic conditions, the repercussions began to appear on a range of issues, including food and water security, which leads to escalation of disputes in the future.

 In other words, climate concerns turn into security concerns.
 Therefore, we need to redouble our efforts to deal with these challenges, and we must focus more on enhancing resilience, adapting and adapting to climate change.”